 AIRBORNE ROBOTICS is the winner of the Austrian National Prize for best business film 2010 and the Carinthian INNOVATION AND RESEARCH PRIZE 2013.

 Since the beginning, our ever-growing team of professionals has been hard at work amassing the hundreds of flight and film hours in collective experience leading up to the development of our current aircraft.

-There are two drone models currently available: A hexa-copter (six rotors, 2.2 lb. payload) and an octo-copter (eight rotors, 11 lb. payload).
 In the summer of 2014, the robotics department spun off from the advertising agency Airborne Motion Pictures, so that it could better focus its efforts on bringing the drone technology to the global market.
 Christian Schlager and Alexander Blumenschein came on board to take over sales and marketing responsibilities.